 The goal of the Laboratory for the Study of Metastatic Microenvironments (LSM2) is to understand how microenvironments within distant tissues regulate the four “hallmarks” of disseminated tumor cells (DTCs): long-term survival, reversible growth arrest, immune evasion and therapeutic resistance.
 Solving these puzzles is key to extending metastasis-free survival of cancer patients; with the ultimate goal of preventing metastasis altogether.

-Four major research directions are underway in our laboratory:
+Five major research directions are underway in our laboratory:

 Breast cancer stereotypically yields metastases in the brain, lung, liver, bones and lymph nodes.
 But in a substantial fraction of patients, metastases may not emerge for five, 10, or even 20 years after treatment.
 How are DTCs kept at bay in the interim?